zaslam72/kin-ect4/README.md

 # KinEct4
-[KinEct4](https://kinect-4.herokuapp.com) is a web application that allows users to find a board game that fits their current mood.
-If you're eager to check out the functionality of the website but don't want to make your own account, feel free to use the following:
+[KinEct4](https://kinect-4.herokuapp.com) is a web application that allows users to find a board game that fits their current mood.<br> If you're eager to check out the functionality of the website but don't want to make your own account, feel free to use the following: <br>
-    email: zara@zara
+    email: zara@zara<br>
     password: zara

 ![alt text](https://github.com/zaslam72/kin-ect4/blob/master/app/assets/images/k4-readme-pics.png)